rizalandyyy/rizalandyyy/README.md

 👀 I’m learning Programming and Digital Stuff as well

 # About me 👨‍💻
-I’m a Frontend Developer focused on Javascript, Digital Marketing and still learn Full-Stack Development.
+I’m a Frontend Developer focused on Javascript, Digital Stuff and still learn Full-Stack Development.
 I grew up getting an usual life as a children in Indonesia.
 I have always been curious about learning something new and more about the world outside my own.

 ## Areas of interest💡
 * Digital Content